Prince Harry, Meghan Markle step out on 1st royal visit as couple

 Cori Burns said she had chatted to Markle about the weather in England compared to California.

-St. George's Chapel dates to the 15th century.
-The exact date for the wedding has yet to be announced.

-Royal officials confirmed that Markle will be baptized and confirmed in the Church of England at some point beforehand.
+Royal officials confirmed that Markle will be baptized and confirmed in the Church of England beforehand

 Kelly Cobiella and Mo Abbas reported from Nottingham.
 Saphora Smith reported from London.